-Katy Perry Confirms She’s Pregnant In ‘Never Worn White’ Video, Says Her And Orlando Bloom Are ‘Excited’
+Katy Perry Confirms Pregnancy In ‘Never Worn White’ Video, Says She And Orlando Bloom Are ‘Excited’

 “There’s a lot that will be happening this summer.
 Not only will I be giving birth – literally – but also figuratively to something you guys have been waiting for.”

-In case fans had any doubts she told them to check out the “Never Worn White” video.
-The singer said her and her 43-year-old fiance were both thrilled about the news, and joked that it’s the biggest secret she’s ever kept.
+In case fans had any doubts, she told them to check out the “Never Worn White” video.
+The singer said her and her 43-year-old fiance were both thrilled about the news and joked that it’s the biggest secret she’s ever kept.
 She also was happy to tell fans through her music.

 “I’m excited, we’re excited and we’re happy — and it’s probably the longest secret I’ve ever had to keep.”